Adobe ETLA (Enterprise Term Licensing Agreement)

 The Adobe Creative Cloud and Acrobat DC Pro, come with the added benefit of work at home rights.
 In order to be eligible to purchase a work at home license you must first install the Adobe product on your work computer. you then can send an email to Justin Krynitz at firstname.lastname@example.org to request access the work at home download on nmsu.onthehub.com.

 Enter your official NMSU email address in this format: email@example.com

 DO NOT enter a subdomain such as ad, cs, dacc, psl, etc. — which looks like this: firstname.lastname@example.org

 Once registered you will receive an email so you can complete your registration.
-Once you have completed your registration you can purchase and download an installation on the web-store using a department index Number.
+Once you have completed your registration you can accept the terms and download an installation on the web-store.

 **Please keep record of the password your create for your account.
 The password you create on the web store is independent from your NMSU account password.**